Imperial-TUM Global Fellows Programme

 Accommodation and Travel

-Imperial will arrange and pay for accommodation for participants for the Programme week (Spring 2018).
+- Imperial will arrange and pay for accommodation for participants for the programme week.
 Breakfast and lunch from Monday to Friday is also included together with two evening meals.

-Applicants, with assistance from their supervisors and departments, will be responsible for accommodation and subsistence during the research placement.
-The International Relations Office will assist applicants in arranging accommodation during the research placement period and participants will be eligible to apply for a bursary to support participation.
+- The International Relations Office will assist students in arranging accommodation during the research visit period and participants will be eligible to apply for a bursary of up to £600 (£200 per week) to support participation.

 How can I finance my placement?